 For the elderly who are ambulatory, a regular “restroom schedule” would be helpful.
 For those who are not ambulatory independently, a bathroom schedule for a caregiver or family member would be helpful to prevent the elderly getting up to use the bathroom urgently.

 Food for thought.

 In reading the sources described below in the reference section, one comes away with several additional recommendations, we think of as “lifestyle” recommendations.

-Shoes: Wearing the right shoes is strongly recommended by various sources, as the "wrong" shoes lead to increased likelihood of tripping.
+Shoes: Wearing the right shoes is strongly recommended by various sources, as the “wrong” shoes lead to increased likelihood of tripping.
 When we published this article the NIH had a nice explanation of what a “good” shoe looked like, but that useful resource is no longer online.

 Alcohol: I guess we all know alcohol can affect balance.

 Sleep: Several of the references make the point that lack of sleep can contribute to increased risk of falling.